-Prestige Body Arts in Indianapolis, IN, has made itself known as a force to be reckoned with.
+Prestige Body Arts in Avon, IN, has made itself known as a force to be reckoned with.
 At barely one year old, they’re not settling for mediocrity.
 Already one of the top five shops in the city and top twenty in the state, the combination of owners Jason Dempsey and Jim “Gypsy” Finuf is an artful balance, tipping them quickly toward front runner.

 Jason, not an artist, has ample success in marketing and sales.
 Gypsy has tattooing his blood, but was missing the business side.
 Their kids began dating, they became friends.
 Then Gypsy knew someone who had a shop and was selling out.
 He told Jason, asking him if he was interested.
 “I said to Jason, ‘I got this thing covered.
 I know this, but I need some help on this end of the spectrum,’” said Gypsy.
 Jason was in.
 “So,” said Gypsy, “here we are.”